What is a Graffiti Artist?

 What does a Graffiti Artist do?

-What role does a Graffiti Artist play?
+What skills does a Graffiti Artist need?

 While a college degree is not a strict requirement for becoming a Graffiti Artist in the film industry, formal education in fine arts or design can be beneficial.
 Candidates often develop their skills through personal practice, community involvement, or vocational training in graffiti or street art.
 A robust portfolio showcasing a wide range of styles, techniques, and projects is typically more important than formal education credentials.